tendermint/spec/rfc/005-reverse-sync.md

 This implies that we can't guarantee adequate history and thus the term "invariant" can't be used in the strictest sense.
-In the case that the first condition isn't met, the node will optimistically attempt to continue with either fast sync or consensus.
+In the case that the first condition isn't met, the node will log an error and optimistically attempt to continue with either fast sync or consensus.

 ## Alternative Solutions